andrewtheiss/AnimeChainDev/docs/docs/developers/contracts.md

 ---

 !!! tip "Need Help?"
-    Join our [Discord community](https://discord.gg/animechain) for developer support and discussions.
+    Join the [DevZuki community](https://t.co/4xlpVFIfDx) for developer support and discussions.
+This documentation is provided by a DevZuki member and it's the best place to get help for now.